Learn / What to Expect While You’re in Rehab

 Many luxury rehabs invite clients to receive bodywork such as massage, acupuncture, and other spa services.
 These experiences have a dual purpose.
 On a therapeutic level, they help your body heal from the negative impacts of substance use.
 They’re also an opportunity for you to relax and enjoy yourself.
 Some of these modalities have a component of mindfulness, which can contribute to your emotional recovery.

 Depending on where you go to rehab, you may have the opportunity to participate in recreational therapy.
-Arts & crafts, film, and psychodrama—to name just a few—offer a different way of relating to yourself and expressing your emotions.
-As Veronique De Buck, Evolutionary Art Therapist at Camino Recovery, explains,
+Arts and crafts, film, and psychodrama—to name just a few—offer a different way of relating to yourself and expressing your emotions.
+Veronique De Buck, Evolutionary Art Therapist at Camino Recovery, explains:

 “By working with art, you can reconnect with your resources, your potential, your talents and all the beautiful things you have inside of you.
 Sometimes people can’t put their trauma into words.
 So it helps to feel, to contact their heart, to feel the emotions and to put those emotions on paper.”

 Some luxury rehabs are known for their adventure therapy programs.
 These experiences vary widely from location to location.
 In California, you might hike a beautiful mountain trail.
 Some Florida rehabs offer beach activities from surfing to wave running.
 At White River Manor in South Africa, you can even go on safari.
 These activities are a fun and exciting way to learn about your own reactions to life in different contexts.
 According to Ryan Soave, these experiences are more than just a break from the intensity of therapy: